-The Faculty of Forestry’s Forest Carbon Management (FCM) Micro-Certificate is a flexible 8-week online program that provides natural resource managers with an understanding of forest carbon accounting, related data sources and analysis, and the architecture of forest carbon projects and associated markets.
+This micro-certificate provides natural resource managers with a broad understanding of all aspects related to forest carbon management including forest carbon accounting, related data sources and analysis, the architecture of forest carbon projects, associated markets, and related domestic and international policy.

 Why choose the FCM Micro-Certificate?